Health First Colorado and Foster Care: What Medicaid Covers for Foster Children

 One of the most common fears prospective foster parents have is the cost of medical care.
 Children coming into foster care often arrive with untreated health conditions — dental problems, vision issues, unmanaged chronic conditions, or behavioral health needs that have gone unaddressed for years.
 The thought of absorbing those costs on top of day-to-day caregiving can make fostering feel financially out of reach.

-What many people don't realize is that Colorado has a clear and comprehensive answer to this concern: every child placed in foster care is automatically enrolled in Health First Colorado, the state's Medicaid program.
-Medical, dental, vision, and behavioral health care for foster children do not come out of the foster parent's pocket.
+What many people don't realize is that children in Colorado foster care are eligible for and generally enrolled in Health First Colorado, the state's Medicaid program.
+The research supports medical, dental, and behavioral-health coverage; ask the caseworker or provider about vision and particular services.
+Covered care generally does not come out of the foster parent's pocket.

 What Health First Colorado Covers

-Health First Colorado provides full medical coverage for all children in Colorado's foster care system.
-The scope is broad:
+Health First Colorado provides coverage for medical, dental, and behavioral-health needs of children in Colorado's foster care system.
+Specific services, providers, and approvals vary:

 How Enrollment Works

-When a child is removed from their home and placed in foster care, the county department of human services handles enrollment in Health First Colorado.
-You do not need to do anything to initiate this — the child's Medicaid coverage is activated as part of the placement process.
+When a child is removed from their home and placed in foster care, the county department of human services handles the Health First Colorado enrollment process.
+Ask the caseworker when coverage and identification information will be available.

-When you need to take a foster child to a medical appointment before you have received their Medicaid information, most providers in Colorado are familiar with the process.
-Tell the office that the child is in foster care and that Medicaid paperwork is pending — the majority of practices will see the child and submit the claim once the ID is provided.
+When you need to take a foster child to a medical appointment before you have received their coverage information, contact the caseworker and provider first to ask how the appointment should be handled.
 Document the appointment date and provider in your own records.

 The Interplay with the Foster Care Board Rate